 - A doctor notating that you are exaggerating your claim; and/or

-- Inconsistent evidence in your file that you appear to be doing more on a daily basis than you claimed on your LTD application.
+- Inconsistent evidence in your file that you appear to be doing more than you claimed on your LTD application.

-If you feel that bad facts are hurting your case, contact the Ortiz Law Firm.
+If you feel bad facts hurt your case, contact the Ortiz Law Firm.
 Although based in Florida, the Ortiz Law Firm represents claimants across the United States.
-If your LTD claim has been wrongfully denied, delayed or terminated and you’d like to speak to an experienced Long Term Disability Insurance Attorney contact us at (866) 853-4512 to schedule a consultation.
-We can help you evaluate your claim to determine if you will be able to access Long Term Disability Benefits and how to move forward with the process.
+If your LTD claim has been wrongfully denied, delayed, or terminated, and you’d like to speak to an experienced Long Term Disability Insurance Attorney, contact us online or call (888) 321-8131 to schedule a free consultation.
+We can help you evaluate your claim to determine if you can access long-term disability benefits and how to proceed with the process.